 It is a basic tenet of all legal systems that Nature cannot be sued or brought to court by human beings.
 Only human beings can be held responsible for their actions in a court of law.
 So, for example, if a violent storm destroys or damages your property, or if, with the passage of time, the elements cause your house to weaken and collapse, or if rust eats away at your car, or if wild animals or insects consume your crops, Nature cannot be held responsible for these harmful results, even though it is the cause of all of them.
 On the other hand, if a human being were to cause any of these damages, then one could be held responsible for them.
-There is, for example, an important legal distinction between a person who is infected unknowingly and unintentionally with a deadly virus or disease from another person and dies as a result, and a person who is knowingly or deliberately infected with that same virus or disease by another person.
+There is, for example, an important legal distinction between a person who is infected unknowingly and unintentionally with a deadly virus or disease by another person and dies as a result, and a person who is knowingly or deliberately infected with that same virus or disease by another person.
 Only in the latter case can the person be prosecuted and punished for one’s malicious action.

 In the case of plants that are patented because a single gene in them has been modified by an individual or company, what is it that carries the pollen of the patented organism away from the land on which it is sown?
 Depending on the species, it is either the wind or pollinating insects such as bees and butterflies – neither of which can be held accountable for their actions in a system of human law.
 And because of this natural intervention, which is the sole cause of carrying the pollen from the land on which the genetically-modified organisms were planted onto land where these organisms were not planted, the farmer whose crops are fertilized by this pollen cannot be held legally responsible for this result, and therefore has not violated the company’s biological patent.